If you are suffering from a bacterial infection, your doctor would have prescribed Ciprofloxacin. Know its uses, dosage, and side effects now.

 The commonly recommended dosages for adults are:

 For some chronic infections, it is prescribed for a more extended period.
-For patients with kidney impairment, this medicine is used in a lower dosage.
+This medicine is used in a lower dosage for patients with kidney impairment.

 Use it as directed by your physician.
 Ciprofloxacin is usually taken every 12 hours (twice a day), with or without food.
 Depending on how severe the infection is, you might have to take it for a week or more.
 Continue taking it even if you feel your symptoms have disappeared, and take it for the prescribed number of days.
 The infection might return if you stop the medicine in the middle.